Saturday, January 26, 2013

 Personal Development - to acquire virtues and values for growth and transformation.

 Success is not a destination, but it is in the process of achieving the goal.
-More important is the ultimate fulfillment of desires--it is forever in my heart and mind.
+More important is the ultimate fulfillment of desires--it is forever in my heart and mind as a reminder of the journey I've taken and the growth I've experienced.

 © 2013 Del Cusay